sxnfer/obs-auto-replay/README.md

 - **Stop on loss:** RB stops on `unhooked`/`deactivate`/`hide` or when the monitored source is disconnected/changed.
 - **No premature start:** RB does not start just because a source has non‑zero dimensions.
 - **Rewire on changes:** On OBS load or scene‑collection changes, the script reconnects and resumes listening.
+- **Clip save confirmation:** On `Replay Buffer Saved` event, a sound plays if enabled and a valid file is selected.

 ---